DAOPlayMarket/PlayMarket-2.0-SDK/README.md

 Personal freedom is impossible without economic security and independence.
 Therefore, we created an open, censorship-resistant marketplace using blockchain and smart contracts.

 ## Installation
-Add this library to your project.
+Add AAR library to your project.
+Open Android Studio.
+Go to File -> New -> New Module -> Import Jar/.AAR Package and select downloaded AAR library.
+Then
+1) go to File -> Project Structure
+2) select app module, dependencies tab
+3) add this library as module dependency.

 ## Usage
 Use the PlayMarket class to bring up the purchase screen.